-Even when new parents have lived through hurricanes before, they probably haven’t had their little one’s safety to consider, too.
-With Hurricane Dorian bearing down on Florida’s East Coast, now is the time to take extra steps to ensure your baby will remain safe and well-fed.
+Even when new parents have lived through hurricanes before, they probably haven't had their little one's safety to consider, too.
+When a hurricane is approaching it's important to take the extra steps to ensure your baby will remain safe and well-fed during the storm.

 (If you're planning for a hurricane while pregnant, check out our post about preparing your hurricane birth plan.)

 The first part of being prepared is having the right items on hand.
 If you've had a baby since you last looked at your emergency kit, you'll want to make some additions.

 Having an emergency kit is a basic part of hurricane readiness, but having a baby adds new requirements.
 Based on lists from public health groups and state agencies, we suggest parents with infants have the following items ready:

 - Portable crib

 - Baby soap and shampoo

 - Baby food in pouches or jars and disposable feeding spoons

 - Extra baby clothes and shoes for older infant

 - Phone numbers for baby's doctor, nurse and pharmacist